willjhliang/notes/Deep Learning/Models/👟 Faster-RCNN.md

 1. There are $k$ anchor boxes for every pixel in the feature map.
 2. We'll use $k = 9$ for $3$ scales and $3$ aspect ratios.
 3. Bounding box regression outputs $t_x, t_y, t_w, t_h$ for each anchor box that adjusts it to fit a RoI.

-> What is "translation invariant" for the anchor boxes?

 Classification calculates the probability of an object and not-object for each anchor box.